Does your perspective on physical activity energize you? Or does it drain you?

 Focus on your breathing.
 Focus on where you are in your vehicle.
 Feel your hands against the steering wheel.
 Hear the whisper of traffic.

-Accept the thoughts that are trying to divert you away from your yoga night.
+Accept the thoughts that are trying to divert you away from your plans for an hour of physical activity.
 Remember they are only suggestions that you can dismiss rather than commands you must obey.
 Continue peacefully toward your destination, while staying anchored in the present moment.

-You arrive at the yoga studio.
+You arrive at the gym.
 Pay attention to the sights and sounds.
-The pleasant aromas, the calming music.
 The relaxed and friendly faces.

 Remove the comfy clothes from your bag.
 Put them on slowly without rushing.
 Feel the fabric against your skin.
 Make any adjustments needed so that they fit comfortably.